Azure/enterprise-azureai/README.md

 It will prompt you to provide a name that will later be used in the name of the deployed resources.

-### 2. Set some environment variables (optional)
+### 2. Enable optional features

-This repository uses some optional environment variables to configure the deployment, which can be used to enable certain features.
+This repository uses environment variables to configure the deployment, which can be used to enable optional features.
 You can set these variables with the `azd env set` command.
+Learn more about all [optional features here](#optional-features).

 ```shell
 azd env set USE_REDIS_CACHE_APIM '<true-or-false>'
 azd env set SECONDARY_OPENAI_LOCATION '<your-secondary-openai-location>'
 ```

-> Note.
-Because Azure OpenAI isn't available in all regions, you might get an error when you deploy the resources.
-You can find more information about the availability of Azure OpenAI [here](https://docs.microsoft.com/en-us/azure/openai/overview/regions).

 In the azd template, we automatically set an environment variable for your current IP address.
 During deployment, this allows traffic from your local machine to the Azure Container Registry for deploying the containerized application.